-June 30, 2019 2018 Cash and cash equivalents Accounts receivable Investments - board designated \$ 15,166 2,723,686 533,634 \$ 15,166 2,934,834 504,033 Assets available to management 3,272,486 3,454,033 Liabilities to be settled within one year Accounts payable and accrued expenses Salaries and wages payable Due to CSS (256,941) (272,843) (5,492,782) (462,724) (260,465) (5,455,064) Assets available to management, less liabilities to be settled within one year \$ (2,750,080) \$ (2,724,220)
+June 30, 2020 2019 Cash and cash equivalents Accounts receivable Investments - board designated \$ 1,240,674 2,839,408 550,210 \$ 15,166 2,723,686 533,634 Assets available to management 4,630,292 3,272,486 Liabilities to be settled within one year Accounts payable and accrued expenses Salaries and wages payable Due to CSS (228,116) (302,139) (5,671,945) (256,941) (272,843) (5,492,782) Assets available to management, less liabilities to be settled within one year \$ (1,571,908) \$ (2,750,080)

 St. Francis receives cash management services from CSS, which includes the receipt of program revenues and payments of operating expenses.
-The cash activity is recorded through due to CSS which is settled periodically.
+The cash activity is recorded through due to CSS, which is settled periodically.
+The deficiency in assets available to management less liabilities to be settled within one year is function of the timing of settlement of grant cash receipts and operating expenses charged to the Organization by CSS who will support liquidity needs of St. Francis.

-Accounting Pronouncements
+Pending Accounting Pronouncements

-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, to improve financial reporting by creating common revenue recognition guidance.
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, and subsequent amendments, to improve financial reporting by creating common revenue recognition guidance.
 The core principle of this guidance is that an entity should recognize revenue in an amount that reflects the consideration to which the entity expects to be entitled in exchange for these goods and services at the date the performance obligation has occurred.
-ASU 2014-09 is effective for periods beginning after December 15, 2018.
+ASU 2014-09, as amended, is effective for periods beginning after December 15, 2019.
 An entity will apply this update using either a full retrospective application, which applies the standard to each prior period presented, or under the modified retrospective application, in which an entity recognizes the cumulative effect of initially applying the new standard as an adjustment to the opening statement of financial position at the date of initial application.
-St. Francis is evaluating the impact of ASU 2014-09 at this time.
+St. Francis is evaluating the impact of ASU 2014-09 and its amendments at this time.